salma-nyagaka/INTERVIEW-PREP/interview reading/django.md

 ### 1. How do you create a Django project?
 Use the command: django-admin startproject project_name.
 This creates the main project directory with essential configuration files including settings.py, urls.py, wsgi.py, asgi.py, and manage.py.
+- WSGI - a standard interface that defines how web servers and Python web applications communicate
+-  a calling convention in Python for web servers to interact with asynchronous-capable Python web frameworks and applications.
+It's designed as a successor to WSGI (Web Server Gateway Interface), but with a focus on handling asynchronous operations and supporting protocols beyond HTTP, such as WebSockets.

 ### 2. How do you create a Django app?
 Navigate to the project directory and use: python manage.py startapp app_name.
 This creates an app directory with models.py, views.py, urls.py, admin.py, apps.py, tests.py, and migrations folder.